-Near where Peter Easton established fortifications at Harbour Grace, John Guy landed salt on a beach for the pirate admiral.
+Near where Peter Easton established fortifications at Harbour Grace, John Guy landed salt on a beach.
 Guy called this beach Colston’s Cove, after his brother-in-law, William Colston, who maintained his plantation at Cuper’s Cove (Cupids) in summer 1611.
 Guy recorded this encounter in an October journal entry:

 That night by sailing and rowing we came to Harbour Grace as far in as the Pirate’s Fort, where the bank ship [the Endeavour] was ready and where we remained until the 7th day of the said month [October] and in time did bring the bank ship ashore and land the salt upon the highest part of the ground and there put it in a round heap and burned it to preserve it.
 The old junks we left upon the beach; the quantity of salt was about fifteen tons.
 [Note: Excerpt edited by the author for clarity.]